Anti-Chechen sentiment: Syria

+Chechens and most other non-Arab ethnicities in Syria endured repression by the Ba'athist Syrian regime, making it harder to preserve their cultural heritage.

+The Assad family alliance with Russia, as well as Chechen-Syrian support for the Syrian opposition, had led to increased antagonism against Chechens during the Syrian Civil War.

 United States

-Following the Boston Marathon bombing by two Chechen immigrants, anti-Chechen sentiment intermingled with Islamophobia grew in the United States.
-Many Chechen-Americans had expressed fear of reprisals and racism by American nationalists.
+Following the Boston Marathon bombing by two Chechen immigrants, anti-Chechen sentiment and Islamophobia increased in the United States.
+Many Chechen-Americans had expressed fear of reprisals and racism from American nationalists.

-In May 2013 the United States Senate amended laws to tighten visa requirements.
-The new requirements were thought to be deliberately anti-Chechen.

-After Donald Trump's victory in the 2016 election and the subsequent "Muslim ban", the new US government helped Moscow assist a Chechen refugee in Europe.